Optimally Biased Expertise: Introduction

-Our paper mainly connects to the literature on delegation, mainly to the problems of ``delegated expertise'', in which delegation takes place not to an agent with some preexisting private information, but rather to an agent, whose goal is to \emph{acquire} relevant information.
-The assumption is that the agent's expertise allows him to gather information at lower cost than what the principal would have to incur.
-The seminal paper in the field is that by \citet{demski_delegated_1987}, who explore a contracting problem in a setting, in which the agent chooses between a finite number of signal structures. \citet{Lindbeck2017} extend this analysis to a rationally inattentive agent (who can acquire any information, subject to entropy costs). \citet{szalay2005economics} shows that restricting the agent's action set could be a useful tool in such a setting, since banning an ex ante optimal ``safe'' action can nudge the agent to acquire more information about which of the risky actions is the best.
-Our grand message is similar: the principal is willing to sacrifice something in exchange for the agent acquiring more information, but we present a different channel through which the principal can achieve this.
+Our paper mainly connects to the literature on delegation.
+Most papers on delegation follow \cite{holmstrom1980} in assuming that the agent has preexisting private information relevant to the decision.
+We adopt instead the ``delegated expertise'' setting of \citet{demski_delegated_1987}, where the agent has no information advantage over the principal ex ante, but rather has to collect information, and the expertise grants him a \emph{learning} advantage over the principal.\footnote{\citet*{graham2015capital} show that delegation tends to be used when the decision-making demands more evidence that the delegatee can provide.
+Alternatively, the choice to delegate a decision is often associated with a volatile environment that a delegator faces \citep{foss2005performance,ekinci2021determinants}, where any knowledge quickly becomes obsolete.} \citet{demski_delegated_1987} explore a contracting problem in a setting in which the agent chooses between a finite number of signal structures. \citet{Lindbeck2017} extend this analysis to a rationally inattentive agent (who can acquire any information subject to entropy costs).
+Instead of contracts, our paper explores instead a different tool available to the principal, which is selecting an agent with misaligned prior beliefs.
+We show in the Online Appendix (Section \ref{sec:othertools}) that this tool can be as powerful as contracting in some settings.